Muhammad bin Tughluq (1971 film): Plot

 In 1971, explorer Rangachari goes to Daulatabad to research the fourteenth century sultan Muhammad bin Tughluq, who had an arrogant attitude, indifferent view towards his kingdom and subjects, treated his guests poorly and introduced absurd plans that backfired.
 Rangachari unearths a coffin that contains two men alive.
 They claim to be Tughluq and his accomplice Ibn Battuta, buried several centuries ago along with a herb that has kept them alive all the while.

 Tughluq becomes a national sensation and is welcomed in all grandeur to Rangachari's house.
 He is interviewed by many journalists to whom he answers in a sarcastic attitude.
 He learns the changes of the past centuries in almost four days and mocks that the advancements are no more than four days' advancement.
-He decides to contest independent in by-elections of North-Madras Constituency to become the MP so that he can become Prime Minister (PM).
-Thanikachalam, an ageing freedom fighter and his daughter Gandhimathi volunteer to help taking part in his political rallies.
+He decides to contest the by-elections of North-Madras Constituency as an independent candidate to become the MP so that he can become Prime Minister (PM).
+Thanikachalam, an ageing freedom fighter and his daughter Gandhimathi volunteer to help organize his political rallies.
 In his political campaigns, Tughluq mocks all the other political contestants and in a satiric tone asks the people to vote for him.

 Tughluq eventually wins the elections and become an MP.
 He goes to Delhi and meets with MPs from all small parties.
 He makes them very big offers.
-A total of 324/545 MPs join his party and all of them want themselves to be made Deputy Prime Ministers (DPM), and confusion ensures.
-The MPs threaten him to take back their support.
-Finally, Tughluq announces that all MP's who had joined his party will be made DPMs.
+A total of 324/545 MPs join his party and all of them want to be made Deputy Prime Ministers (DPM), and confusion ensures.
+The MPs threaten to withdraw their support.
+Finally, Tughluq announces that all MPs who had joined his party will be made DPMs.
 Everyone agrees and the existing cabinet is dissolved.
-Tughluq is sworn in as the new PM, with 450 MPs supporting him and made as new DPMs.
+Tughluq is sworn in as the new PM, with the 450 MPs supporting him being made DPMs.

 Tughluq appoints Gandhimathi as one of his DPMs.
 She initially does not understand the street-smart nature of politics and shows an innocent face to the people she meets.
 Tughluq shows a self-opinionated attitude to the cabinet ministers and refuses to listen to all their proposals.
 He instead makes plans to tackle the country's problems that neither make sense nor solve the problems in question.
 When there is a calamity for his decisions he makes a direct speech to the people through radio, to request peace and falsely promises to look into the problem.